cugos/cugos.github.com/_posts/meetings/2013-07-17-cugos_monthly.markdown

 - Renegade cartographer and designer [@mapsam](https://github.com/svmatthews) will be talking about D3, map projections and possibly other neat stuffs

-- Jared Erickson [@jericks](https://github.com/jericks) is back with more cool projects -- Boom!.
-He'll be showing off his (GeoServer-shell project)[https://github.com/jericks/geoserver-shell]
+- Jared Erickson [@jericks](https://github.com/jericks) is back with more cool projects -- Boom!
+He'll be showing off the [geoserver-shell](https://github.com/jericks/geoserver-shell)

 __Possible but not confirmed:__